sts10/linux-notes-mdbook/src/initial-setup/go.md

 5. Restart Sabaki
 6. Find the Game Info menu item.
 For White, in the drop-down menu, select Leela Zero.
 Make sure you choose a 19 by 19 board.
 And you're probably going to want a large handicap.

-## How to play against a game engine
+## How to play against a game engine in Sabaki

 To play against one of these engines, open Sabaki.
 Be sure you're on a blank, new game.
 Then go to "File" > "Game Info".
 If you want Balck, make the engine take Whtie by clicking the down arrow next to "White" and selecting the engine you want to play.
 Fill out the other fields as desired, then hit the OK button.
 If you're Black, place a stone to start the game, and the engine should respond.
 To see what the engine is doing, go to "Engines" > "Toggle GTP console".